electromech-cpl/openvpn/README.md

 If you wish to use your local DNS server (Pi-Hile?), you have to modify a [dns-configuration](https://github.com/d3vilh/openvpn-server/tree/main/config/server.conf#L21) with your local DNS IP address.

-This also can be done easy via `"Configuration" > "OpenVPN Server" > "Push DHCP"` options on OpenVPN UI webpage.
+This also can be done easy via `"Configuration" > "OpenVPN Server" > "Push DHCP"` options on EmcplVPN webpage.

 ### OpenVPN client subnets.
 Guest and Home users